 Ransomware will steal your files and your money.
-How can you protect your computer against this threat?
+How can you protect your computer against ransomware?

 But everything is gone.
 You’ve been a victim of ransomware.

 From a technical and moneymaking perspective, the idea of ransomware was genius.
 Or let’s say… diabolical.
-Invent a program that once installed on a target computer, encrypts and hides all a user’s files, then charge the user to give them back their own files.
+Put briefly, ransomware is a program that once installed on a target computer, encrypts and hides all a user’s files.
+Then the program charges the user to give them back their own files.

 Small businesses, corporations, governments, hospitals and individuals have all fallen victim to ransomware attacks.
 The median amount demanded per ransom has soared past 10,000 dollars.
 So far, the highest amount paid by a local government to recover files was $600,000 (2019 – Lake City, Florida).

 Even if you decide to pay the ransom (which we recommend you don’t), you have no guarantee that you’ll be able to successfully decrypt the files.
-So make life easier for you and your business.
-Follow a few easy tips and decrease your chances of falling victim to a ransomware attack.
+So follow a few tips and decrease your chances of falling victim to a ransomware attack.

 Watch your incoming emails